seenons/seenons-be-assignment/README.md

 - Can I rename or move the files?
 Yes
 - Can I use architectural patterns X or Y?
 Please do.
 - Do I have to use a database?
 No, you can use in memory objects or the provided data set
+- Can I expose this as an API instead?
+Yes
+- Can I do more than asked?
+Yes, the time is yours
+- Is there a deadline?
+No, but please be mindful that its FIFO.
+- How long does it take to complete the assignment?
+You can use as much time as you want, make it nice, make it useful, make it print ascii art, you choose as its your personal time.